wdk-docs/jsdoc-docs/source/about/plugins.rst

 A tag’s ``onTagged`` callback can modify the contents of the doclet or tag.

-{% example “Defining an onTagged callback” %}

 .. code-block:: js
+   :caption: Defining an onTagged callback

    dictionary.defineTag('instance', {
        onTagged: function(doclet, tag) {